MelihTekcan/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 ## **Introduction**

 Wave motion is a fundamental concept in physics that describes how energy is transferred through a medium without the transport of matter.
-Waves are all around us—whether it’s the sound we hear, the light we see, or the ripples on a pond.
+Waves are all around us whether it’s the sound we hear, the light we see, or the ripples on a pond.
 This problem focuses on understanding the basic principles of wave motion, including the mathematical description of waves, their properties, and their behavior in different scenarios.

 ---